OFFICIAL HISTORY OF

 Most memorable, perhaps, of her departures from her usual routines came about when she sailed to give aid to the US tanker

-(portion of text missing)
+(portion of text missing from the original text)

 safely to St. John’s, Newfoundland, for repairs.
 In the following January, however, when she attempted to reach a U.S. port under tow of HM Tug Frisky and the escort of HM Destroyer Chelsea, she encountered a violent storm which broke her damaged hull in two.
 The forward section sank, carrying eleven men with it, but the stern section, crowded with the forty-two remaining members of the crew, remained afloat.
 Chelsea and Frisky lost contact with it, but the latter, along with GODERICH and the tug Foundation Aranmore, refound it after a four-day search.
 GODERICH and Frisky took off the survivors; the tug then tried to take it in tow, but it proved unsalvageable and she had to sink it.